Associate Professor, History of Art and Visual Culture

-Linda Steer is an Associate Professor, Department of Visual Arts at Brock University, and a member of the PhD Program in Interdisciplinary Humanities at Brock University.
-She is a member of the Toronto Photography Seminar.
-Professor Steer’s research focuses primarily on twentieth-century art and visual culture.
+Dr. Linda Steer is an Associate Professor, Department of Visual Arts at Brock University, and a member and former Director of the PhD Program in Interdisciplinary Humanities at Brock University.
+Professor Steer’s research focuses primarily on twentieth and twenty-first-century art and visual culture.
 In earlier projects, she examined the use and manipulation of photography by twentieth-century avant-gardes, including the Surrealists and the Beat Generation.
-Steer’s current research looks at the complicated connections between empathy and photography from the 1970s to the present.
-She teaches courses on the history of photography, censorship and the arts, the European avant garde, and imitation and appropriation in art from the ancient world to the present day.
+She is the author of Appropriated Photographs in French Surrealist Periodicals, 1924-1939, Routledge Press, 2017.
+Read Charlene Heath’s review of Appropriated Photographs here.
+Steer’s current research looks at drug photography from the 1970s to the present through the lens of affect and empathy.
+She teaches first year art history as well as courses on the history of photography; appropriation in art and visual culture; the visual culture of apocalypse; and censorship and controversy in the arts.

 “Catherine Heard: Imagining Phantoms.”
 Espace 115 (Winter 2017): 84-5.